 b.
 Functional obsolescence is a loss in value caused by conditions within the property.
 Causes of functional obsolescence are lack of utility, excess capacity, changes in design or technology, and efficiency.

 c.
 Economic obsolescence is the loss in value caused by conditions external to the property.
 Causes of economic obsolescence may include government regulation, availability of raw materials, availability of labor supply, utilization or profitability of the asset, and/or reduced demand for the products produced by the asset.

 4. Fair market value in continued use (value in use) is the fair market value of an item, including installation and the contribution of the item to the operating facility.
 This value presupposes the continued utilization of the item in conjunction with all other installed items.
-In theory, measure of economic contribution of asset being valued.
-In practice, however, it is usually depreciated replacement cost new plus delivery, installation, and other make-ready costs.
-This is the standard of value that business appraisers generally use for going concern asset appraisals and purchase price allocation.
+In theory, measure of the economic contribution of an asset being valued.
+In practice, however, it is usually depreciated replacement cost plus delivery, installation, and other make-ready costs.
+This is the standard of value that business appraisers generally use for going-concern asset appraisals and purchase price allocation.

 5. Liquidation value is the value, net of costs, expected if assets are sold off and proceeds used to satisfy liabilities.
 Under a liquidation standard, one considers either an orderly liquidation or a forced (or distressed) liquidation premise as follows: